 Since 2002 his work has been featured in more than 150 solo and group exhibitions internationally.
 Recent solo exhibitions have been held at Klompching Gallery, NY; Griffin Museum of Photography, Winchester, MA; Centro Cultural Recoleta, Buenos Aires; El Cabildo de la Ciudad de Córdoba, Córdoba, Argentina; Espacio Foto, Montevideo, Uruguay; Etherton Gallery in Tucson, AZ; Wall Space Gallery, Santa Barbara; De Santos Gallery, Houston.

-The first publication of Rosenthal’s work, Ken Rosenthal : Photographs 2001-2009, was released in 2011.
-This catalogue surveys his work from Seen and Not Seen through the series Days Between, and includes an introductory text by curator Rebecca Senf.
+Rosenthal’s monograph Days On The Mountain, with essays by George Slade and Rosenthal, was published by Dark Spring Press in April 2019 in trade and limited edition book + print sets.
+A deluxe edition with a silver gelatin print will be released later in 2019.
+His first book, Ken Rosenthal : Photographs 2001-2009, was released in 2011, and includes an introductory text by curator Rebecca Senf.
 Photographs 2001-2009 was included on photo-eye’s Best Books of 2011 list.
 A hardbound limited edition of 50 with two toned silver gelatin prints, designed and produced by Cloverleaf Press, was released in 2012 and is now out of print.